 It’s probably fairly well known among fans now that two separate Mark Taylor characters, Teela and Sorceress (aka Goddess), were eventually combined into a single character (Teela).
 Apparently Mattel’s marketing group didn’t think there was enough demand for two female action figures in one year.
 That left seven figures for the first year, instead of the eight that were planned.
 Enter Zodac.

 Zodac was originally called Sensor.
-Perhaps the idea was that his space-age looking helmet gave him heightened hearing and vision.
+The idea was that his space-age looking helmet gave him heightened sensory perception.

 When the cross sell art was created, Zodac was given very similar forearms and boots to the ones used in the Skeletor and Mer-Man cross sell art, rather than the more textured look of the actual toys.
 Perhaps this was done to maintain consistency across the artwork: